Alumnus Profile: Joshua T. Siebell

 “The thing I love most about nursing is the connection with the human spirit,” says Joshua T. Siebell.
 “Whether a good or poor prognosis, I love being surrounded by people whom I can hopefully make some sort of impact on.”

-After beginning his nursing career with five years at Northwestern Memorial Hospital, Josh Siebell was drawn to the idea of a smaller community hospital.
+After beginning his nursing career with five years at Northwestern Memorial Hospital, Siebell was drawn to the idea of a smaller community hospital.
 A couple of years after moving to Saint Joseph Hospital, Josh was ready to do graduate nursing work, and he found himself in a similar situation.
-Accepted and enrolled in a nurse practioner’s program at a large institution, he says he “felt like more of a number to them than an individual student.”
+Accepted and enrolled in a nurse practitioner’s program at a large institution, he says he “felt like more of a number to them than an individual student.”

 Realizing how important small class sizes and an in-person experience were to him, Josh began looking for a better option.
-“I was motivated to apply for the MSN AGNP at North Park by a colleague who was already enrolled in the program, and had nothing but positive reviews of both the school and program,” Josh said.
+“I was motivated to apply for the MSN AGNP at North Park by a colleague who was already enrolled in the program, and had nothing but positive reviews of both the school and program,” Josh says.

 While completing his master of science in nursing in the adult-gerontology nurse practitioner track at North Park, Josh was able to continue in his hospital job.
 He worked full-time up until clinicals, when he switched to part time.
 And he is now one of those alumni who heartily recommends the program to others.